Loblaw reports Q1 profit and sales up

 Food retail same-stores sales rose 9.6 per cent, while drug retail same-store sales climbed 10.7 per cent as pharmacy same-store sales rose 10.6 per cent and front store same-store sales gained 10.7 per cent.

-On an adjusted basis, Loblaw says it earned $352 million or 97 cents per share, up from $290 million or 78 cents per share a year earlier.
+On an adjusted basis, Loblaw said it earned $352 million or 97 cents per share, up from $290 million or 78 cents per share a year earlier.

 This report by The Canadian Press was first published April 29, 2020.